LD-FPGA-Project/FPGA-Video-Transmission-and-Image-Processing/README.md

-# FPGA-Image-Processing
+# FPGA-Image-Processing-and-Video-Transmission

 - FPGA Board: Xilinx Nexys 4 Artix-7
 - Camera: OV7670
 - IDE: AMD Vivado 2023.2
-- Language: Verilog / VHDL
+- Language: Verilog / VHDL and Python

 ## Description

+This project is based on video transmission from a camera with output on a monitor via a VGA interface.

+It also uses the webcam on the local unit to display images on the monitor via UART protocol.
+This feed can be used with opencv for face recognition.

-This project is a simple image processing system that can perform the following operations on a 12-bit RGB image:
+Simple image processing algorithms are added to the system and can perform the following operations on a 12-bit RGB image:
 - Convert to grayscale
 - Invert colors
-- Brightness adjustment
-- Contrast adjustment
-- Gamma correction
-- Color filterization

-The image processing system is implemented on an FPGA board.
-The image is stored in the FPGA's block RAM and the processed image is displayed on a VGA monitor.

-## HOW TO RUN

-- Make sure the photo is in a .jpg format
-- Move to the COE-Convert Directory
-- Convert the image with the python script into .coe that also moves the image to the necessary directory
+Max image resolution: 320x240p